 The occasional freshman flu or winter bug will get everyone at some point and they aren’t reasons to stress.
 However, sometimes there are more serious or persistent things that can mess up your routine.
 They might be heavier colds or headaches you keep getting every few days.
 On the other hand, it may be things like feeling tired all the time or nausea that doesn’t go away.
 There are so many reasons behind all of these things.
 This means that it’s best not to try to guess what's wrong and DIY your way through medication.
 In this case, it’s always best to go see your doctor.

 Everyone should have healthcare.
 Not just working students.
 Healthcare is essential since you don’t have control over when or if you get sick or if you are in an accident.
 Therefore, you should make it one of your top priorities to register with a GP (general practitioner).
-Insurers like United Consumers, Univé, Ditzo and Aon have great deals for health insurances as well as student healthcare.
-You can read more about the types of insurances you might need as an international student!
+Aon offers a quick-step process to take out affordable student insurance that covers your health, travel and stay.
+Other insurers that you can check out include: United Consumers, Univé, Ditzo.

 Don't forget about healthcare allowance